LSEG-API-Samples/Article.DSS.Python.REST.RicMapping/README.md

 ![SearchResult_1](./RicSearch_1.png)

-When writing the outputto the console, it first writes the header lines with the field names.
+When writing the output to the console, it first writes the header lines with the field names.
 Follow by the extracted data of each instrument.
 Finally, display any error returned from the extracted data.
 The **Mapping Exceptions** list shows two invalid instruments that were added to the instrument file purposely:

 ![MappingResult_2](./RicSearch_2.png)